SorinaHamidifar/titan-forge/README.md

 # Project: Timeless Code Space

 # Description:
-# A powerfull space for crafting and refining code.
+# A powerful space for crafting and refining code.
 # Dedicated to experimenting with ideas, building resilient solutions,
 # and shaping projects that stand the test of time.
 # ================================